bossbuwi/existence/README.md

     GRANT ALL ON DATABASE db_existence TO postgres;
 ```
 7. Click _Save_ to finish the database creation.
 A new database, _db_existence_, should now be visible on the _Databases_ group.
-8. Repeat steps 1 to 7, this time, use _db_test_ for the database name.
-This will be the database used for development.

 **Setting Up Backend Sources for Development**
 1. Clone the project sources from Github.